wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 ## Get Ingested Span Logs with Spy

 Span logs capture span-specific logging information and are supported by the OpenTracing standard.
-You need to instrument your application or customize a Wavefront SDK to include [span log information](tracing_instrumenting_frameworks.html#span-logs).
 Some Wavefront SDKs include span logs for errors by default.
+To get access to other span log information, you can customize a Wavefront SDK to include [span log information](tracing_instrumenting_frameworks.html#span-logs) or [instrument your application](tracing_instrumenting_frameworks.html).

 {% include note.html content="Span logs are disabled by default.
 If you want to enable span logs on your cluster, contact the Wavefront Customer Success team at [support@wavefront.com](mailto:support@wavefront.com)."%}